jtaw5649/omarchy-cmd-screenshot/README.md

 ## Usage

-Use your existing Hyprland bindings (PrintScreen, Shift+PrintScreen, etc.).
-When you press the hotkey the screen freezes instantly, the selection box is visible, and the resulting capture is tonemapped via `gpu-screen-recorder`.
+Reuse your existing Hyprland bindings (PrintScreen, Shift+PrintScreen, etc.).
+When invoked, the helper:

+1. Freezes the display so the visible frame stays put.
+2. Lets you draw a region or click a window (`smart` mode snaps tiny selections to their containing window).
+3. Captures the selection with `grim`.
+4. Either opens Satty for editing/saving or pipes the PNG straight to the clipboard, depending on the binding (`... clipboard` skips Satty).